cloudify-cosmo/docs.getcloudify.org/content/agents/overview.md

 executed remotely using SSH on Linux hosts and WinRM on Windows hosts.
 This is the default and simplest way for systems that allow SSH/WinRM access.
 A pre-requisite for remote installation is:
-    * For Linux an SSH server must be running on the agent host, and the SSH port (22 by default) must be open for incoming connections.
+    * For Linux, an SSH server must be running on the agent host, and the SSH port (22 by default) must be open for incoming connections.
-    * For Windows WinRM must be enabled, and the WinRM port (5985 by default) must be open for incoming connections.
+    * For Windows, WinRM must be enabled, and the WinRM port (5985 by default) must be open for incoming connections.
 To enable WinRM, the following commands must be executed on the host (e.g. in `userdata`).
     ```bash